apache/tvm-rfcs/rfcs/0062-collage.md

   available rules from phase 1 are evaluated on the dataflow graph to yield a (possibly overlapping) set of candidate partitions for each target (see `CandidatePartition` below).
 Each candidate efficiently describes a sub-graph of the global function's body without the need to construct any new expressions (see `SubGraph` below).
-- **Phase 3**: A shortest path is found in the following (implicit and lazily constructed) search graph:
+- **Phase 3**: A least cost path is found in the following (implicit and lazily constructed) search graph:
-    - Search Nodes: The set of dataflow nodes which have already been assigned to a candidate partition in all paths to the node.
+  - Search Node: Each node represents the set of 'covered' dataflow nodes which have been assigned to a candidate partition on every path to the node from the starting node.
+  - Starting node: The search node with empty 'covered' set.
+  - Ending node: The search node with every dataflow node in the 'covered' set.
-    - Search Edge X->Y: A candidate partition can be applied to node X to give node Y. The candidate is disjoint from all dataflow nodes already assigned in X. To avoid an unnecessary search space explosion the candidate must also include the next yet-to-be-assigned dataflow node in X.
+  - Search Edge X->Y: A candidate partition P does not overlap X's 'covered' nodes.
+Y's 'covered' nodes are those of X union P. To avoid an unnecessary search space explosion the candidate must also include the next yet-to-be-covered dataflow node in X.
   - Edge cost: The estimated latency of the candidate partition, plus a partition transition penalty.
-Note that though we need to be able to extract the candidate's sub-graph in order to build a function representing the candidate, we do not yet need to partition the overall function body expression.
+Note that though we need to be able to extract the candidate's sub-graph in order to build a function representing the candidate to measure with, we do not yet need to partition the overall function body expression.

   Other search algorithms are certainly possible, eg the paper uses an evolutionary search to refine the partitioning found by the dynamic-programming search.
 We can easily abstract away the search interface to support multiple implementations in the future.
 - **Phase 4**: The function body is partitioned according to the candidate kernels on the shortest path.
+This phase can be run independently of the first three so that additional inspection or optimization may be applied to the intmediate optimal partitioning.

 In the following we introduce the new datatypes, then expand on the phases.